-Among this week’s 14 positive tests at MIT through Covid Pass and clinical testing, 0 are among members of our community who reside on campus.
-None of this week’s cases indicated suspected disease transmission in MIT campus buildings.
+Among this week’s 10 positive tests at MIT through Covid Pass and clinical testing, 1 is among members of our community who reside on campus, 1 is an undergraduate, and 5 are graduate students.
+One of this week’s cases indicated suspected disease transmission in MIT campus buildings.

 History of individuals with positive test results

 Community members in isolation or quarantine, on and off campus